-WCAG - Benefits of Making Your Bank Website Accessible for Visually Impaired Users
+WCAG - Benefits of Making Bank Websites ADA Accessible for Visually Impaired Users

 When planning your new website, did you consider how easily visually impaired users can interact with your technology?
 If not, then you may have missed an important opportunity to service valuable members.
 Web site teams often overlook the need to make the site accessible for those members with disabilities, especially those who are visually impaired.